vardaan-bhatia/TODO-LocalStorage/README.md

 This TODO list application built with React and `react-beautiful-dnd` includes features for managing tasks efficiently.
 Users can add, update, delete, reorder, and mark TODO items as completed.
 The application also uses local storage to persist TODO items across browser sessions.

+## Live Demo

+You can view the live demo of the application [here](https://tododragndrop-three.vercel.app/).

 ## Features

 - **Add TODO Items**: Add new tasks to the list.